fb55/readabilitySAX/readme.md

 a fast and platform independent readability port

 ##About
 One day, I wanted to use [Readability](http://code.google.com/p/arc90labs-readability/), an algorithm to extract relevant pieces of information out of websites, for a node.js project.
-There are plenty of ports of Readability to node (using jsdom, e.g. [that one](https://github.com/arrix/node-readability)), but they are pretty slow.
+There are some ports of Readability to node (using jsdom, e.g. [that one](https://github.com/arrix/node-readability)), but they are pretty slow.
 I don't want to wait for more than a second (literally) until my node instance is ready to continue.
 So I started this project, porting the code to a SAX parser.

 The Readability extraction algorithm was completely ported, some adjustments were made, eg. `<article>` tags are recognized and gain a higher value.